-You will be assigned an assessor who will meet with you and your apprentice regularly to undertake assessment in the workplace.
+You will be assigned an assessor who will meet with you and your apprentice regularly to undertake assessments in the workplace.

 What are the costs and benefits?

 The government outlines the national minimum wage for apprentices which applies to time spent working plus time spent training as part of the Apprenticeship.
 Employers are free to pay above this figure and generally most do in the West Berkshire area.